Emillybaek/Emillybaek.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at Aarhus University, at the department of Civil and Architectural Engineering.
-I am working with [Prof. Jochen Teizer](https://pure.au.dk/portal/en/persons/jochen-teizer(27a5770e-e88c-4af1-aba5-65a69a740b6e).html) in the research group [Construction Automation and Information Technologies](https://cae.au.dk/en/research/key-areas-in-research-and-development/design-and-construction/construction-automation-and-information-technologies).
+I am a third year PhD Student in Civil and Architectural Engineering at Aarhus University.
+I work on easier ways to do construction labor productivity monitoring in the construction phase.

-I am interested in the interdisciplinary field of Civil Engineering and Computer Science.
-My PhD is focused on multivariate time series classification and forecasting to enable productivity estimations on construction sites.
+More specifically, my research focuses on multivariate timeseries classification and prediction to automate the monitoring of labor through kinematic data.
+I have experience in classification through deep learning, both for computer vision and tabular data, as well as timeseries forecasting using statistical methods.
+Furthermore, I have been part of several research projects within the field of VR for construction training.
+This both concerned safety but also LEAN principles.
+Besides my PhD project, I teach parts of two courses:  Advanced Technologies in Construction and Digital Construction, where my focus is on BIM and wearable sensors.

-I have a MSc in Civil and Architectural Engineering (Aarhus University 2019-2022) as well as a BEng in Civil Engineering (Aarhus University 2015-2019).
+Before starting my PhD I did a MSc in Civil and Architectural Engineering (Aarhus University 2019-2022) as well as a BEng in Civil Engineering (Aarhus University 2015-2019).
 Alongside my education I have been working 3 years at [Exigo](https://exigoconsult.com/), specializing in Digital Construction.